 By sharing these specimens with the Burke Museum, Phil and Sandra Nudelman made an important contribution to our permanent library of biodiversity.
 In the future, these specimens will help researchers answer questions that haven’t even been asked.

-To learn more about this incredible collection, watch this in-depth video tour given by Dr. Nudelman, who shares some amazing stories about the shells and also walks through many of the different types of molluscs in the collection.
+To learn more about this one-of-a-kind shell collection, watch this in-depth video tour given by Dr. Nudelman, who shares some amazing stories about the shells and also walks through many of the different types of molluscs in the collection.